adobe-type-tools/afdko/README.md

 homepage](http://www.adobe.com/devnet/opentype/afdko.html).
 The tools IS and checkoutlines are included in these downloads.

-Build from Source
+Build from source
 -----------------

-In order to build afdko from source get the files from the [afdko github repository](https://github.com/adobe-type-tools/afdko), cd to the top-level directory of the afdko, and use the `setup.py` script:

-    python setup.py install

-And to be able to run this install command, you must first have installed the development tools for your platform.
+First you must have installed the development tools for your platform.

 On the Mac, install these with: